fabrizio-granelli/Amarisoft.digital.twin/README.md

 # Amarisoft digital twin
+This project allows to build a Network Digital Twin of the Amarisfot Callbox Classic 4G/5G Base Station.
-Based on the already existing [5G network emulator](https://github.com/fabrizio-granelli/comnetsemu_5Gnet), with an added new functionality:
+The NDT is based on the already existing [5G network emulator](https://github.com/fabrizio-granelli/comnetsemu_5Gnet), with an added new functionality:
 **Implementation of a command line interaction for automatic user creation.**
+And it provides a periodic synchronization between the Amarisoft Physical Twin and the Network Digital Twin, every 2 minutes.
+The synchronization is achieved by means of trasferring the traffic captured from the Physical Twin and playing it back in the Digital Twin.

 ## Prerequisites